 An inventory of existing roadway design standards, guidelines, and other Complete Streets elements was undertaken.
 The purpose of the inventory was to identify documentation for design elements to be included within the Complete Streets Design Guidelines.
-An increased emphasis on providing context-based transportation planning and design has been conveyed in design manuals such as the FDOT Design Manual (FDM) and the Manual of Uniform Minimum Standards for Design, Construction, and Maintenance for Streets and Highways (commonly known as the Florida Greenbook) and is being used as a guiding principle for the Complete Streets Design Guidelines.
-Additionally, the following organizations have published design guidelines helpful to the street design process.
+An increased emphasis on providing context-based transportation planning and design has been conveyed in guides such as the 2021 FDOT Design Manual (FDM) and the 2018 Manual of Uniform Minimum Standards for Design, Construction, and Maintenance for Streets and Highways (commonly known as the Florida Greenbook) and is being used as a guiding principle for the Complete Streets Design Guidelines.
+The following standards and guides were reviewed and help to inform the TPA's Complete Streets Guidelines: